 - Proctosigmoiditis (affects the rectum and sigmoid [lower] colon)

 Symptoms of ulcerative colitis are similar to symptoms of other inflammatory bowel diseases, such as Crohn's disease.
 Ulcerative colitis is not related to irritable bowel syndrome (IBS).

 Incidence and Prevalence of Ulcerative Colitis

-It is estimated that as many as 1 million people in the United States have inflammatory bowel disease (IBD), and about 50% of these people have ulcerative colitis.
+It is estimated that as many as 1 million people in the United States have inflammatory bowel disease (IBD)and that about 620,000 are affected by ulcerative colitis.

 Ulcerative colitis can occur at any age; however, initial symptoms usually appear between the ages of 30 and 40.
 Caucasians are at higher risk than people of other races.
 People of Jewish or European descent are 4-5 times more likely to develop the disease than the general population.

 UC affects men and women equally, and appears to run in families.
 Approximately 20% of patients who have the condition also have a primary family member (i.e., parent, child, sibling) diagnosed with either ulcerative colitis or Crohn's disease.